etsy/opsweekly/screenshots/README.md

-Opsweekly can also help faciliate weekly meetings in a way that helps the whole team.
+Opsweekly can also help facilitate weekly meetings in a way that helps the whole team.
 The "meeting view" is especially designed to help a meeting organiser run a meeting and easily leave notes that are then recorded and displayed on that week's homepage.

 ![Meeting View](meeting_view_1.png?raw=true "Meeting View")